 Keep in mind that some things can be done to help gradually reduce your dog's body temp, but if you're dealing with moderate symptoms or signs of heatstroke, getting your dog to a vet is vital.
 Heatstroke is life-threatening!

 It's also important to never try to drastically lower your pup's temperature.
-Things like ice baths and encouraging them to drink cold water can shock their bodies.
+Things like ice baths and encouraging them to drink ice old water can shock their bodies and make matters worse.

-You want to cool your pup gradually using these tips:
+You want to cool your pup gradually and safely using these tips:

-1. Go Inside - At first signs of overheating, bring your dog indoors (if possible), or at the very least into a cool shaded area out of direct sunlight if you are outdoors.
+- Go Inside - At first signs of overheating, bring your dog indoors (if possible), or at the very least into a cool shaded area out of direct sunlight if you are stuck outdoors.

-2. Hydrate - Offer water immediately, but don't force it on him.
+- Hydrate - Offer water immediately, but don't force your dog to drink.
 Just ensure a constant supply of fresh, clean water is available.
 If your dog refuses to drink, you can try offering small portions of moisture-rich food, like watermelon or goat's milk, to encourage him.

-3. Get Wet - Soak a cloth or bath towel in room temperature water and lay it on his neck and chest.
+- Get Wet - Soak a cloth or bath towel in room temperature water and lay it on your dog's neck and chest.
 Don't use ice or cold water as this can drop your dog's temp too fast and lead to shock.
 As the water on the damp towel evaporates, it will help pull heat from your pup's body and lower their body temp gradually.

 Prevention is very important when letting your dog participate in summer activities.
 Helping them manage their body temperatures isn't as hard as you might think.